RehanAhmad13/du-soc-chat-svc/README.md

 Dependencies are listed in `requirements.txt`.
 The Channels layer connects to Redis via the `REDIS_URL` environment variable.
 If unset, it defaults to `redis://localhost:6379/0`.
+Both file and database encryption use AES-256 keys configured via the `FILE_ENCRYPTION_KEY` and `DB_ENCRYPTION_KEY` environment variables.
+If not provided, random keys are generated at startup.